 Coughlin is one of the most decorated Olympians in the history of sports.
 A former University of California, Berkeley swimmer, Natalie’s resume includes three gold, four silver, and five bronze medals.
 She also the first woman to break the world record in the 100-meter backstroke at the age of 19.
 We talked to her about her recruiting experience, her Olympic experience, and got her opinion on LRT Sports.

-Recently Natalie has been in the news where she talks about her former coach body shaming her, Ray Mitchell at the Terrapin Swim Team in Concord, California.
+Recently Natalie has been in the news where she talks about her former coach body-shaming her.
 Link Below

 LRT: At what age did you start swimming?